tensorflow/adanet/docs/source/index.rst

 AdaNet documentation
 ==================================

-AdaNet: Fast and flexible AutoML with learning guarantees.
+AdaNet is a TensorFlow framework for fast and flexible AutoML with learning guarantees.

 .. raw:: html